Scholarships & Grants

 The Legion works to ensure children of US service members who died on or after September 11, 2001, receive equal opportunities in their pursuit of higher education.

-The SSEAP assist Army spouses of active duty Soldiers, spouses of retired Soldiers, and widows(ers) of Soldiers who died either on active duty or in a retired status obtain a four year undergraduate degree.
+The SSEAP assists Army spouses of active duty Soldiers, spouses of retired Soldiers, and widows(ers) of Soldiers who died either on active duty or in a retired status obtain a four year undergraduate degree.

-The Folds of Honor Foundation provides scholarships to dependents and spouses of an active duty or Reserve Component solider, sailor, airman, Marine, or Coast Guardsman killed or disabled in the Global War on Terror on other unique applications presented to and approved by the FHF board in writing on a case-by-case basis.
+The Folds of Honor Foundation provides scholarships to dependents and spouses of an active duty or Reserve Component soldier, sailor, airman, Marine, or Coast Guardsman killed or disabled in the Global War on Terror on other unique applications presented to and approved by the FHF board in writing on a case-by-case basis.

-The Marine Corps Scholarship Foundation provides educational opportunities to the children of active duty Marines, veteran Marines and Navy Corpsmen who serve with them, with special consideration given to applicants whose parents have been killed or wounded in action.
+The Marine Corps Scholarship Foundation provides educational opportunities to the children of active duty Marines, veteran Marines, and Navy Corpsmen who serve with them, with special consideration given to applicants whose parents have been killed or wounded in action.